 We give you a brief overview of the National Tourist Routes in Western Norway.
 Power up your car, fasten the seat belts and have a fabulous trip with beautiful scenery along the roads in Western Norway.

 There are eighteen National Tourist Routes in Norway.
 Ten of them are located in Western Norway, in the fjords.
 Common to them all is that the roads are going through some of the wildest and most beautiful scenery that Norway has to offer.
-Here is a brief overview of the National Tourist Routes in the fjords.

 The route between Geiranger via Trollstigen to the Atlantic Road, Kristiansund and Molde includes one UNESCO World Heritage (the Geirangerfjord), two National Tourist Routes (Geiranger – Trollstigen and the Atlantic Road), one National Park (the Aursjøvegen Road) and one “construction of the twentieth century” (the Atlantic Road).

 The eight kilometer long road is voted as the construction of the century in Norway, and is one of ten National Tourist Routes in the Norwegian Fjords.

 If you want to see Norway, you should spend some days on a roundtrip in the western part of the country.
 This is a travelogue where you will meet the best of the fjords, mountains, rivers and glaciers.

 I hiked to Preikestolen by the Lysefjord and experienced the waterfalls in Odda, Lake Bondhusvatnet in Kvinnherad, Vøringsfossen Waterfall in Eidfjord and hiked parts of Dronningsstien Panoramic Trail in Hardanger.